AlexVinet/nginx_helm/README.md

-# nginx_helm
+# nginx-helm

-nginx server helm chart with basic config.
+**nginx-helm** is a repository containing multiple (one for now) helm chart to deploy different nginx server with basic configuration.

+> Note: Check the README.md file in each chart folder for more information.